Portrait of Tabitha Spectra during her art gallery opening at Electric Haze in Worcester, MA

 Fire Performer and Flow Artist Photography

-Adrian Feliciano is one of the most experienced photographers in New England among fire performers and flow artists with an ability to capture fire, light, emotion, and energy that is impossible to replicate.
+Adrian Feliciano is one of the most experienced photographers in New England of fire performers and flow artists with an ability to capture fire, light, emotion, and energy that is impossible to replicate.

 Dani Mac practicing with fire fans at Wildfire Retreat